Expressive curves: Arrangements of lines, parabolas, and circles

 \begin{corollary}[cf.\ Example~\ref{ex:two-graphs}] Let $f_1(x),\dots,f_k(x)\in\RR[x]$.
 Assume that each poly\-nomial $f_i(x)-f_j(x)$ has real roots, and all such roots (over all pairs $\{i,j\}$) are pairwise distinct.
 Then the curve $V(\prod_i (y-f_i(x)))$ is expressive and $L^\infty$-regular. \end{corollary}

-\begin{example}[Line arrangements] An arrangement of distinct real lines in the plane forms an expressive and $L^\infty$-regular curve, as long as no three lines intersect at a point.
+\begin{example}[Line arrangements] A \redsf{connected} arrangement of distinct real lines in the plane forms an expressive and $L^\infty$-regular curve, as long as no three lines intersect at a point.
 Parallel lines are allowed.
 See Figure~\ref{fig:six-lines}. \end{example}

 \begin{example}[Arrangements of parabolas] Let $C$ be a union of distinct real parabolas in the affine plane.
 Then $C$ is an expressive and $L^\infty$-regular curve provided \begin{itemize}[leftmargin=.2in] \item the set of real points of $C$ is connected; \item no three parabolas intersect at a point; \item all intersections between parabolas are transverse; \item for each pair of parabolas $P_1$ and $P_2$, one of the following options holds: \begin{itemize}[leftmargin=.2in] \item $P_1$ and $P_2$ differ by a shift of the plane, or \item $P_1$ and $P_2$ have parallel (or identical) axes, and intersect at 2~points, or \item $P_1$ and $P_2$ intersect at 4 points. \end{itemize} \end{itemize} See Figures~\ref{fig:four-parabolas} and~\ref{fig:two-4-parabolas}. \end{example}